 I think what this last year or so has highlighted is the need for us to love the space we live in.
 Getting furniture that’s comfortable and that you like looking at is important, but it’s the home accessories that will complete your interior decorating and make it feel special.
-Here, home stylist Caroline Chin Geyler, Founder and Principal Stylist of Arete Culture, tells us the five essential home décor pieces that will make all the difference – plus some tips on how to choose and place them.
+Here, home stylist Caroline Chin Geyler, Founder and Principal Stylist of Arete Culture, tells us the five essential home décor accessories that will make all the difference – plus some tips on how to choose and place them.
 And there’s a special offer for our readers, too!

 Caroline says, “People often focus on furniture then overlook the décor and home accessories.
 Think of your furniture as a classic black dress in your wardrobe — no dress is an outfit on its own, just as furniture cannot stand on its own!
 You need the right shoes, bag and accessories to complete the look.
 Home accessories are key to making a home feel finished and finessed.”

 Arete Culture is a four-time Gold Winner in the Best Interior Designer/Home Stylist category in Expat Living’s Readers’ Choice Awards.
-In addition to styling, it offers all kinds of home accessories for you to browse in its showrooms in the Tan Boon Liat Building and at Depot Road, which makes it all so much easier.
+In addition to styling, it offers all kinds of home decor accessories for you to browse in its showrooms in the Tan Boon Liat Building and at Depot Road, which makes it all so much easier.
 Since starting in 2010, the team have styled over a thousand homes in the region; they’ve even remotely styled several holiday homes in Europe and Asia.

-#1 Home Accessories – Rugs
+#1 Home Decor Accessories – Rugs

 At Arete Culture, rugs are also fondly termed “floor art” for their impact to enliven a space while adding texture and luxurious softness underfoot.
 Without a rug, furniture in a room can often feel like it’s “floating”.
 In an open concept space, rugs are necessary to zone sections in a visually cohesive manner.
 You often hear interior stylists talk about rugs “warming up” a space; essentially, what this means is that rugs have the ability to make a space feel hospitable, welcoming and cosy.
 A warm space should make you feel comfortable and want to settle in; rugs are a single piece that have a huge impact on creating that welcoming feel.
 Beyond aesthetics, rugs also help to absorb sound and dampen echoes.
 Again, this helps to make a space feel more lived in and less cold.